 Interestingly, with the little kitchenware that I have I’ve still been able to put decent dinners on the table – dinners that are plant-based, oil-free, and have plenty of nutritional value.
 It may not be fun trying to chop vegetables with an extra-dull knife from the thrift store, or to open cans of beans with Rob’s Leatherman knife (what’s next, building a fire in the living room?
 Or wait – we do have a wood stove there!), but what else can I do right now?

-So today I’d like to share with you five simple recipes that I’ve been making for dinner this past week – all of them vegan and plant-based.
+So today I’d like to share with you five easy vegan dinner recipes that I’ve been making this past week – all of them plant-based and oil-free.
 These recipes require minimum amounts of ingredients, kitchenware, and time (30 minutes or less!), so next time you get stranded on an uninhabited island with a stove and a thrift store, you’ll thank me!

 To make these dishes, you’ll need: